 Whether you will carry your gun on duty or for civilian self defense or you will become a sports shooter in any discipline you choose, with this foundation you will be able to acquire the additional, specifically required capabilities building up on a solid and universally relevant basis.

 There are four universal safety rules that a shooter has to apply under all circumstances, irrespective of the type of firearm.

-1) Always treat a firearm is if loaded.
+1) Always treat as if loaded

-2) Always point a firearm in a safe direction, away from people.
+2) Always point in a safe direction

-4) Always be sure of your target and what is beyond it.
+4) Always be sure of your target and what is beyond it

 The Five Fundamentals of Shooting

 Effective shooting is based on five fundamentals.
 In the center is the shooter and his or her mental and physical capabilities.
 Whether you do target shooting, dynamic shooting or self defense training: the fundamentals remain the same, while their execution may differ depending on the circumstances.

 Whether you are standing, kneeling, prone or moving, the shooters body has to provide an optimal platform.